 Video Content Addresses a Broad Base of Learner Needs

+The advantages of using video in teaching and learning are increasingly recognized by educators and publishers alike.
 Video has the unique ability to address multiple facets of sensory experience within a single medium, accommodating a variety of learning styles and therefore addressing a broader base of learners.
 Videos can help students who need visual and auditory materials for learning, as well as provide logical and emotional learners access points they need to understand the major concepts and learning objectives.

 Video is already the core material in a lot of other educational markets, like commercial eLearning.
 It's an easily accessible medium, thanks to technology, and provides an optimal experience that can meet the needs of students.